U.N. report: North Korea smuggles oil, hacks banks despite sanctions

 The regime is also violating sanctions by selling small arms and other military hardware to Iranian-backed Houthi rebel forces in Yemen, and to fighters in Libya and Sudan, the panel report said.

-According to the report, the North is also proving adept at cybertheft to secure cash, stealing funds from foreign banks with vulnerable cybersecurity software or from cryptocurrency accounts, which are particularly difficult to track.
+According to the report, the North is also proving adept at cybertheft to secure cash, stealing hundreds of millions of dollars from foreign banks with vulnerable cybersecurity software or from cryptocurrency accounts, which are particularly difficult to track.

 North Korea "continues to defy Security Council resolutions through a massive increase in illegal ship-to-ship transfers of petroleum products and coal," the report states.